Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/ac0799d2-8602-4dd8-9601-9835cd34b607)

 - Admin Panel -> Agents -> Departments.
-- Tick the box for 'Maintentance'.
+- Tick the box for 'Maintenance'.
 - Click on 'More' and click 'Delete'.
 - Click 'Yes, Do it!'.